pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 #########

 The starting point for the selection is level 2.
 The rate for all events depends on the underlying primary model.
-For the common primary models, the rates are 1308 Hz (H3a), 1335 Hz (H4a), 1280 Hz (GST) and 1324 Hz (GSF).
-For example, using H3a, the number of total events per run (8h) can be estimated, which is 37,664,347.
-A single run is processed by a single processor unit.
-Assuming an average processing time of 1 second per event, the runtime per run would be 10462.32 hours, which is not feasible.
+For the common primary models H3a, H4a, GST and GSF, the rates on level2 are shown in
+:numref:`level2_rate`.
+For example, using H3a, the number of total events per run (8h) can be estimated, which is more than 83 Mio. events.
+A single run
+is processed by a single processor unit.
+Assuming an average processing time of 1 second per event, the runtime per run would be longer than 23k hours, which is not feasible.
 Hence, a fast selection is necessary to remove statistics.
 As presented in :numref:`mceq_flux`, the prompt muon flux becomes more dominant towards higher energies, and it is suppressed by orders of magnitude at lower energies.
 Thus, low energy muons need to be removed.

-The rate of the prompt muons is 16 Hz (H3a), which makes 1.2% of the total rate.
+.. _level2_rate:
+.. list-table:: Rates on level 2 before applying any filter for different primary models.
+  :header-rows: 1

+  * - Model
+    - H3a
+    - H4a
+    - GST
+    - GSF
+  * - Level2 rate / Hz
+    - 2887.86
+    - 2956.16
+    - 2725.19
+    - 2941.80

 In a first step, several filters are investigated in regard to the energy of the leading muon at surface and the cosine zenith angle.
 The muon filter results as the best choice.
 Afterwards, a cut on the bundle energy at surface is applied to remove more low energy events.
 These two steps define